 - Celebrate the festive season in Lapland with these Christmas tours or New Year’s packages

-- Or enjoy Christmas all year round with a trip to Santa Claus Village in Lapland
+- Experience Christmas all year round with a trip to Santa Claus Village in Lapland

 4. There are some really cool places to stay